Get Involved and Spiritual and Learning Opportunities

 St. Andrew’s Group

-Meets every Wednesday from about 10 am – 1:30 pm for a natter, chat and mutual support.
+Meets every Wednesday on Zoom from noon to 1pm (pre-pandemic in person 10 am – 1:30 pm) for a natter, chat and mutual support.
 Our goal is to provide an opportunity for women to enjoy each other’s company while using our talents to raise some money for both the Church and various charities.
 Our chief fund raising vehicle is the making and selling of handicrafts – knitted and crocheted items – directly to customers and through sales like Christmas Kitchen and Mother’s Day Baby Bundles projects.
 We also donate many knitted and crocheted items (primarily hats, scarves, sweaters, baby garments and blankets) to charities that have the facilities for distribution.
 We have members with many talents, the interest or ability to knit or crochet is a bonus.
 Bring a smile, a joke or a story and you will be welcomed.

 PLEASE NOTE: Since the beginning of the Pandemic, we have met every Wednesday via ZOOM from 1200 – 100 pm.
 For an invitation to join please contact Janet Fraser – email@example.com

 The Book Group meets monthly throughout the year with about 12 active members gathering to discuss a book.
 Titles range from fiction to non-fiction, history and biography.
 During the Pandemic the group has met on Zoom twice a month.
 They continue to discuss a book monthly and also have a monthly Coffee Chat meeting just to socialize together.